maciej-ka/learning-notes/go.md

 Default storage for Mac, is on cloud

-One Passkey is combined for one host, domain and port
+One passkey is combined for one host, domain and port
 only one origin.
 So they cannot be shared (at least in current version)

 #### Security